Symptoms and diagnosis of womb cancer

 If you’re worried about cancer, it’s important to give your GP as much information as possible about your symptoms: how they feel, when they happen, how long they have been going on for.
 Tell your doctor you’re worried about cancer, so they can put your mind at rest.
 Read more about talking to doctors.

-Testing for womb cancer when you have no symptoms is called screening.
-There is no national womb cancer screening programme in Ireland at present.
-If you are concerned about womb cancer, talk to your GP.
+Testing for uterine (womb) cancer when you have no symptoms is called screening.
+There is no national uterine cancer screening programme in Ireland at present.
+If you are concerned about uterine cancer, talk to your GP.

-You may have an increased risk of womb cancer if your family have a genetic history of Lynch Syndrome.
-In this case, your doctor may advise you to have screening tests from your mid-thirties.
+You may have an increased risk of uterine cancer if your family has a genetic history of Lynch Syndrome.
+In this case, your doctor may advise you to have screening tests from your mid-30s.
 For example, vaginal ultrasound scans, hysteroscopies and physical examinations.

 Your family doctor (GP) will talk to you about your symptoms.
 Your GP will refer you to hospital if they think you need more tests.